pramidi11/DemoTest/README.md

 # UITestsBelong

-***Please branch out from DEMO and start assignment*** Write feature file , step definitions and if possible pages for any of the below two requirements
+***Please branch out from DEMO and start assignment*** Write feature file , step definitions and if possible page objects for any of the below two requirements

 Site URL: http://automationpractice.com/